 Q: How much money needs to be raised?
-How was that figure arrived at?
+How was that figure obtained?

-A: Our goal is currently just north of $1 million, an amount estimated by our architects and project manager, which includes a contingency for overruns.
+A: Our goal is currently just north of $1 million, an amount estimated by our architects and project manager, including a contingency for overruns.

 Q: What does the figure include?